-I worked with a number of partner agencies, schools, and the state education agency to facilitate the SoundOut School Improvement Planning Pilot Project.
-Elementary, middle, and high schools across Washington State joined in student voice training, programs, and evaluations regarding the role of students in formal school improvement activities.
+Adam worked with a number of partner agencies, schools, and the state education agency to facilitate the SoundOut School Improvement Planning Pilot Project.
+Elementary, middle, and high schools across Washington State.
+He facilitated student voice training, programs, and evaluations focused on the role of students in formal school improvement activities.

 - Lewis and Clark Middle School (Yakima, WA) SoundOut facilitated a school improvement planning process for 35 traditional and nontraditional student leaders, 10 teachers, and several administrators focused integrating student voice in school improvement.
 The 750 students in this urban school all participated in a student co-designed survey.
 Afterwards, students analyzed the data, identified their priorities, and presented information to building and district leaders.

 - Ridgeview Elementary School (Yakima, WA) SoundOut facilitated a school improvement planning process for 25 students and 5 teacher-partners.
 Participants completed training on student voice and co-designed a survey with their school improvement facilitator.
 Afterwards, they created action plans that will sustain an annual student team focused on school improvement in their building.

 - Spanaway Elementary School (Bothell, WA) SoundOut facilitated several training programs for students and educators at Spanaway focused on student voice and service learning.

 - Dayton High School (Dayton, WA) SoundOut facilitated training in meaningful student involvement for 20 student leaders, who then facilitated student voice forums for every student in this rural eastern Washington school.
 Those forums led to the creation of four action plans that were presented to the student body.